dylan-chong/engr201-assignments/Final Report.md

 Danley was the killer [13].
 The Gateway Pundit, a blog, labelled Mr. Danley "a far left loon" [12].
 These led to death threats being sent to the family of Mr. Danley [13].
-Censorship may have been able to prevent the fake news from spreading and causing these threats to be sent.
+Censorship may have been able to prevent the fake news from spreading and causing these hateful threats to be sent.

 ## Cons of Censorship

 Although there are benefits to censorship, there are two main reasons why censorship may not be a good idea.
 Firstly, there is a great potential for bias in a process that decides what news is visible to the public.
-Secondly, it *may* not be financially viable for social media companies to cooperate with the censorship.
+Secondly, it may be impractical to create and maintain an effective fake new censorship system.

 ### Potential for Biased or Corrupted Censorship